-We Are Salida: Ark Anglers is your guide to the river
+We are Salida: Ark Anglers is your guide to the river

 Ark Anglers specializes in fly-fishing, spin and bait fishing, so anyone can try their hand at reeling in a catch.

 “Things like wildfire mitigation, forest health, protecting the environment from overuse and impacts from outdoor recreation, and also trying to support our agricultural community and protect our working lands here in the county.
 Sort of woven through all of that, is the Arkansas River,” said Felt.
-“Certainly, in these times of drought and water supply challenges we’re seeing through CO and really the rocky mountain region, it’s great to have a community that is inspired and cares about that.”
+“Certainly, in these times of drought and water supply challenges we’re seeing through Colorado and really the Rocky Mountain region, it’s great to have a community that is inspired and cares about that.”